Common Types of Personal Injury

+Our personal injury lawyers offer free legal guidance, and would be happy to answer any questions about your injury.
 Depending on the nature of a personal injury, recovery can vary in both time and compensation amount.
 If you think you have a good personal injury case and want to learn more about your next steps, contact the Scranton Law Firm.
-Our personal injury attorneys offer free legal guidance, and would be happy to answer any of your questions.

 If you or a family member has been injured in an accident, we highly recommend seeking medical attention to figure out the best path to recovery.
 Injuries like bruising and soft tissue damage might seem like something that will heal over time, but it is best to get the recommendation of a doctor before making that conclusion.
 The Scranton Law Firm has seen many types of accident injuries over our 40+ years in practice, and the following are some common examples: